 Risks of Investment Hypothecation Agreements

-When a BD grants a margin account to a trader, it must be able to handle three important risks.
+When a Broker/Dealer grants a margin account to a trader, it must be able to handle three important risks.
 Normally, standard reports reveal these risky practices and prevent them from occurring.

 - Sometimes, traders use prepaid securities, such as Treasury bills, to collateralize a margin account.
 The risk is that the trader may sell this collateral even as the position remains in effect.